SAP-docs/btp-best-practices-guide/docs/basic-platform-concepts/basic-platform-concepts-38ecf59.md

 ## Global Accounts

-A **global account** is the realization of a contract you or your comaony made with SAP.
+A **global account** is the realization of a contract you or your company made with SAP.